-Spring 2019 · UI/UX design
+Spring 2019 · Mobile UI/UX design

 In spring 2019, I did freelance design work for #DateMe: An OkCupid Experiment, an off-Broadway musical comedy show combining skits and improv about online dating.

 Relatedly, I'd also like to note that my designs here may differ slightly with the actual app in some areas, as a result of those limitations of time and budget.

-The design of the app was highly collaborative - my work started with many discussions between the interactive tech team (as well as the original writer of the show) that negotiated the writer's vision with a usable app that could be realistically built in the span of two to three months.
+My work started with many discussions between the interactive tech team (as well as the original writer of the show) that negotiated the writer's vision with a usable app that could be realistically built in the span of two to three months.

-I designed a simulated messaging environment to hold the messages of these characters, and also explored how a profile page could be modified to reflect a match.
+At specific points in the show, audience members get messages from characters in the show.
+I designed a simulated messaging environment to hold these communications, also exploring how a profile page could be modified to reflect a match.

 Another moment in the show focused on seven common archetypes found in dating profiles.
 The responses from the match questionnaire were eventually used to assign every audience member one of these seven dating "species", and I designed how this reveal could appear in the app visually.